pagopa-archive/io-docs/docs/io-handbook/technology-radar.md

 Each theme describes [trends and topics](https://www.thoughtworks.com/radar/a-z) grouped in four rings:

-1. Adopt: mature, you should definitely use it in your production projects
+1. Adopt: we have it in prod, we like it and we think this is going to stay for a while; you should definitely go for it for new projects.
-1. Trial: suitable for early adoption in projects that can bare some risk
+1. Trial: we think it can be useful to us, but we're not sure yet; it is worth to spend some effort on experimenting on this; suitable for early adoption in projects that can bare some risk.
-1. Assess: not ready yet for production use, should be used in PoCs or side projects
+1. Assess: it is emerging in the industry, but it's not 100% clear if it can help us and if it's stable enough; we'd like to explore on this investing a little time, maybe a PoC or an internal workshop.
-1. Hold: these are usually over hyped or reaching the end of their life, try to avoid
+1. Dismiss: we use to have it in prod, and in some cases we still do, but it's not going to stay for long; we should spend no time on it and find and alternatives.

 ## Techniques